mateusziwanczuk/learn_react/README.md

-With this basic React App I'm learning and trying to understand how React works.
+In this repository you can find my basic React apps which help me to understand React better.
-The code has comments of changes to understand what that code do.
-If there is no comments, probably I deleted it, but you can still find it in commit's history.

-learning_react/myapp/ ---> Inspired by: The Net Ninja / Youtube tutorial